 Select BROWSE INTEGRATIONS to see a list of integrations you can use to scan your infrastructure with Mondoo.
 Our top three recommended integrations help you get started securing your AWS and EKS infrastructure.

-- The Amazon AWS integration runs a Lambda function in your AWS account to discover and scan services and EC2 instances without the need to deploy agents. → Learn more about our AWS integration
+- The Amazon AWS integration runs a Lambda function in your AWS account.
+This function discovers and scans services and EC2 instances without the need to deploy agents. → Learn more about our AWS integration

 - The Workstation installation includes the Mondoo binary for use on your local development workstation.
-The Mondoo CLI allows you to remotely scan servers over SSH/WinRM and scan cloud accounts, Kubernetes clusters, and even SaaS services without deploying additional infrastructure.
+The Mondoo CLI allows you to remotely scan servers over SSH/WinRM.
+It can also scan cloud accounts, Kubernetes clusters, and SaaS services without deploying additional infrastructure.
 You can also use this binary to locally scan Kubernetes manifests, Docker images/containers, and Terraform configs before deploying to staging or production environments.

 - The Kubernetes operator is what we’ll be using today to secure our EKS cluster and workloads.
 Select Kubernetes to set up the operator integration.